25 of the Best Irish Comedians: The Irish Humour

 24. Dave Allen

+Next is the brilliant Dave Allen, known for his excellent storytelling skills and sharp humour.
+Dave Allen is an Irish comedian from the 70s who was an international success.
 The Irish comic is often admired for his funny personal stories, usually told in front of a live audience.
-He is also famous for drinking whiskey on stage while telling anecdotes as he sat on a tall stool.
+He was also famous for drinking whiskey while telling anecdotes as he sat on a tall stool.

 Dave Allen was born in Tallaght in Dublin on July 6, 1936.
-He made his first television debut on New Faces, a BBC talent show, in 1959.
-But ultimately he obtained his fame in Australia in 1963.
+He made his first television debut on ‘New Faces‘, a BBC talent show, in 1959.
+Ultimately, he obtained his fame in Australia in 1963.
 This was after he hosted the ‘Tonight with Dave Allen’ talk show on Australian TV.
-However, the show soon was banned on Australian TV a short six months later after making crude comments on a live show.
+However, the show was banned on Australian TV a short six months later after making crude comments on a live show.

-Despite this, the show helped him to win the Variety Club’s ITV Personality of the Year Award.
+Despite this, the show helped him to win The Variety Club’s ITV Personality of the Year Award.
 Following the award, he signed a contract with BBC, making him the host of a variety of new shows.
-This is when his iconic solo joke telling and drinking whiskey routine became famous.
+This is when his iconic solo joke-telling and drinking whiskey routine became famous.

 Audiences loved him for his ability to highlight important topics.
-He offered humour on relevant topics, but could also back it up with his sharp intelligence that cut through to people, which is a special trait that many Irish comedians seem to have.
-The topics he joked about would have been seen as very controversial in 1970’s Ireland, a time when the Catholic church played a significant role in politics and society.
+He offered humour on relevant topics but could also back it up with his sharp intelligence that cut through to people, a unique trait many Irish comedians seem to have.

 Throughout the 1970s and 1980s, he toured many places performing his comedy show while also working on acting jobs.
-Sadly, he died on March 10, 2005, at the age of 68.
+Sadly, he died on 10 March 2005 at the age of 68.
 He remains an unforgettable Irish comic of his time.

 David Allen